 Natwest, Student Bank Account

 You’ll get an interest-free overdraft with this account.
-You’ll also get a free National Express coachcard, which gives you a third off coach travel in the UK.
+You’ll also get to choose between an Amazon Prime subscription, a National Express Coachcard and a Tastecard.

 UK students can get a £500 ‘fee-free’ overdraft with Barclays’ Student Account.